bbtfr/index_for/README.md

 And you are ready to go.

-Note: This branch aims Rails 3.2 and 4 support, so if you want to use it with older versions of Rails, check out the available branches.
+Note: This gem is only supported with Rails 3.2 and 4, so if you want to use it with older versions of Rails, check out other similar gems, such as [wice_grid](https://github.com/leikind/wice_grid) or [datagrid](https://github.com/bogdan/datagrid).

 ## Usage